 Shenyang Liaoning, China Travel Guide

-Shenyang has many lodging options, a good fit for different preferences and budgets.
+Shenyang contains a lot of lodging options, a good suitable for different preferences and budgets.

 Budget-friendly dormitories and private rooms.
 Popular with backpackers and solo travelers.
 Basic amenities, communal atmosphere.
 Check Hostelworld for options.